 House and Yard

 If you aren't going to be carrying it around, the sky's the limit for more stationary decorations.
-Perennial favorites among home and yard decor include skeletons, bats, spiderwebs, witches, "smoking" cauldrons (dry ice is a wonderful thing), and scary noises played on an endless-loop recording.
+Perennial favorites among home and yard decor include skeletons, bats, spiderwebs, witches, "smoking" cauldrons (dry ice is a wonderful thing as long as you follow all safety precautions to avoid touching, breathing, or consuming it), and scary noises played on an endless-loop recording.
 Carved, candle-lit pumpkins are almost required.
 For homes or cars, there are rubberized items that adhere to glass: bloody handprints and dripping blood are two of the most common.

 Some party and decoration suppliers even have vinyl and cardboard backdrops to make "creating a scene" easier and less disruptive to the normal home decor.
 With various choices ranging from the merely spooky to the downright gory, there's something for every taste.